 Here's my setup:

 - Desktops: a Lenovo tower and an HP server-type race-horse the IT guys at school made me get.
-They are both fine.
+They are both flawed but workable.

-- a 2009 HP desktop with an Intel Core Duo (this one is doing most of the work)
+- a 2013 LENOVO ThinkCentre M93p with an Intel Core i5-4570 (this one is doing most of the work, and is currently serving you this page.)

 - a 2012 Toshiba Satellite P755 laptop with an Intel i5